 This list would be incomplete if it didn’t include a meditation book for kids.
 Sarah Wood Vallely, who was once an art teacher and now teaches meditation to kids and trains adults to teach kids as well, uses science, philosophy and real-life examples to explain the why and how of meditation for children, from preschoolers to teens.
 She presents guided meditations and breathing meditation as well as “journey meditation” during which children “imagine being in certain places and doing certain things.”
 Heightened focus, a sense of well-being, facilitated learning and even improved health are just some of the benefits that kids can enjoy once they start meditating.

 So there you have it, 5 meditation books that we just love.
 Have a read and tell us what you think.
-And don’t forget to download the Mindworks: Guided Meditation App.
-It contains a wealth of helpful resources that will inspire and improve your daily practice.
+And don’t forget to check out Mindworks Meditation Courses.
+They provide a wealth of helpful resources to inspire and improve your daily practice.